-We operate five sawmills in B.C. and have U.S. operations comprising two sawmills and one remanufacturing plant in Washington, two sawmills in Oregon, one sawmill in South Carolina, one sawmill in Arkansas, and seven sawmills and one remanufacturing plant in Georgia.
+We operate four sawmills in B.C. and have U.S. operations comprising two sawmills in Washington, two sawmills in Oregon, one sawmill in South Carolina, one sawmill in Arkansas, and seven sawmills in Georgia.
 These operations produce a wide range of products for sale in North American and offshore markets.
 The products range from commodity structural lumber through to specialty products, such as exterior decking and siding, machine stress rated products, industrial timbers and a wide range of appearance grade items.

-The mills are capable of cutting logs of various species and grades ranging in diameter from 4 inches to 80 inches.
+The mills can cut logs of various species and grades ranging in diameter from 4 inches to 48 inches.
 Many of our manufacturing facilities have recently been upgraded and modified to improve the matching of timber resources with our customers' lumber requirements.